carlosOrtizM/E-Commerce/README.md

 Controllers (RESTful!?),
 Services

+We´ve also got a Global Exception Handler.

 Generic CRUD Interface that is implementented by all services.
 Users has a dependency injection (instead of longer service) that validates username & password.

 Also contains:
 DB Model,
 Data.sql (Tables Initializer)

+Have a good day.